James, brother of Jesus: Possible identity as cousin, son of a sister of Mary

-Younger half-brother, son of Mary and a second husband
+Possible identity as younger half-brother, son of Mary and a second husband

 A variant on this is presented by James Tabor, who argues that after the early and childless death of Joseph, Mary married Clopas, whom he accepts as a younger brother of Joseph, according to the Levirate law.
 According to this view, Clopas fathered James and the later siblings, but not Jesus.

 John Dominic Crossan suggested that James was probably Jesus's older brother.

 Identification with James, son of Alpheus, and with James the Less

-A Mary is also mentioned as the mother of James, the younger and of Joseph in the Gospel of Mark:
+A Mary is also mentioned as the mother of James, the Younger and of Joseph in the Gospel of Mark:

 On the other hand, another Mary is mentioned as the mother of a James and of a Joseph in the Gospel of Matthew and in the Gospel of Mark:

-Catholic interpretation generally holds that James, the younger is the same James mentioned in Mark 16:1 and Matthew 27:56 and it is to be identified with James, the son of Alphaeus and James, the brother of Jesus.
+Catholic interpretation generally holds that James, the Younger is the same James mentioned in Mark 16:1 and Matthew 27:56 and it is to be identified with James, the son of Alphaeus and James, the brother of Jesus.
 According to the Catholic Encyclopedia, he is not identified with James the Great, although this is disputed by some.

 Possible identity with James, son of Alphaeus

-Jerome believed that the "brothers" of the Lord were Jesus's cousins, thus amplifying the doctrine of perpetual virginity.
+Jerome believed that the brothers of the Lord were Jesus's cousins, thus amplifying the doctrine of perpetual virginity.
 Jerome concluded that James "the brother of the Lord", (Galatians 1:19) is therefore James, son of Alphaeus, one of the Twelve Apostles of Jesus, and the son of Mary Cleophas.

 In two small but potentially important works of Hippolytus, On the Twelve Apostles of Christ and On the Seventy Apostles of Christ, he relates the following:

-James, the brother of Jesus, was also stoned to death by the Jews.

 These two works of Hippolytus are often neglected because the manuscripts were lost during most of the church age and then found in Greece in the 19th century.
 As most scholars consider them spurious, they are often ascribed to Pseudo-Hippolytus.
 The two are included in an appendix to the works of Hippolytus in the voluminous collection of Early Church Fathers.